lTheMightyMl/Jozve/Jozve.md

 # 3

 ## Convex Optimization
-As you may know, A convex optimization problem is an [optimization problem](https://en.wikipedia.org/wiki/Optimization_problem "Optimization problem") in which the objective function is a [convex function](https://en.wikipedia.org/wiki/Convex_function "Convex function") and the [feasible set](https://en.wikipedia.org/wiki/Feasible_region "Feasible region") is a [convex set](https://en.wikipedia.org/wiki/Convex_set "Convex set").
+As you may know,  convex optimization problem is an [optimization problem](https://en.wikipedia.org/wiki/Optimization_problem "Optimization problem") in which the objective function is a [convex function](https://en.wikipedia.org/wiki/Convex_function "Convex function") and the [feasible set](https://en.wikipedia.org/wiki/Feasible_region "Feasible region") is a [convex set](https://en.wikipedia.org/wiki/Convex_set "Convex set").
+Now let's examine some useful properties:

+ - -   every local minimum is a  global minimum
+ -

 # 4